Web Accessibility for Higher Education

 Each year, higher education professionals and leaders in accessibility gather for the annual Association on Higher Education and Disability conference.
 For Promet Accessibility, this conference serves as an excellent way for our team to learn about the web accessibility best practices and latest ADA Section 508 standards that are an indispensable part of all web development projects, not just those in the higher education industry.

-While the key takeaways from each presentation and talk were varied, our team noticed several overarching takeaways from our week spent at AHEAD:
+While the key takeaways from each presentation and talk were varied, our team noticed several higher education professionals and leaders in accessibility gather for the annual Association on Higher Education and Disability conference.
+This year's conference featured thought-provoking topics on web accessibility.
+Here are some of the overarching takeaways from our week spent at AHEAD.

 Let's raise the bar together and not leave web accessibility to chance.
 As professionals in a digital world, it is up to each and every one of us to advocate for an accessible web.

 What about accessibility?
 Isn’t that a part of usability?

 And they’re right of course.
 Unless you’re going to make a blanket statement that people with disability are not apart of your audience, you really can’t say your site is usable unless it’s accessible.